 They are just that good.

 If you’re in the planning phase and don’t know exactly where you want to go in China, this is the most thorough guidebook that covers the most area.
+This guide includes top experiences in China, offering a curated selection of must-see attractions and unique activities.

 • Pros: Incredible attention to detail, 190 maps as well as language guides in languages including Mandarin, Cantonese, Tibetan, Uyghur and Portuguese.